Uplift » How Long Can a Lawyer Hold Your Settlement Check?

 After months or even years of wrangling, you finally reach a settlement, but accessing your funds could take longer than you expected.

-In the worst scenario, you could find an attorney holding your settlement check for months, delaying your access to cash when you need it most.
+In the worst-case scenario, you could find an attorney holding your settlement check for months, delaying your access to cash when you need it most.

 The timeline for settlement checks is just another hurdle to navigate as you work to resolve your claim.
-We’ll highlight what to expect in terms of delays so you have a clearer idea of when to expect your settlement check, as well as what causes these delays in the first place.
+We’ll highlight what to expect in terms of delays so you have a clearer idea of when you will receive your settlement check, as well as what causes these delays in the first place.

 What Causes Delays with Settlement Checks?